Workflow

 Replace Existing Tasks

-• Use this when you want to completely reset your recurring schedule.
+Use this to completely reset the recurring pattern.

-• Example: if your task was repeating every day, but you change it to repeat only on Friday, Saturday, and Sunday, selecting Replace existing tasks will remove the old daily tasks and only keep the new ones.
+If your task repeated daily but you change it to only Fri–Sun, choosing Replace removes the old daily tasks and keeps only the new ones.

-• If you don’t select Replace, all your previously scheduled child tasks will stay, and new ones will be added alongside them.
+If you do not select Replace, existing child tasks remain, and new ones are added alongside them.

 Delete Existing Tasks

-• Selecting Delete existing tasks removes the recurring schedule completely and leaves the task as a single item.
+This removes the recurring link and leaves the task as a single non-recurring item.

 Important: Detaching Recurring Schedules